christianityorigins/website/books/_posts/2018-08-11-christianity-slave-morality.md

 ---
 layout: default
 open_links_in_new_tab: true
-title:  "The Christian Slave Morality: Nietzsche's Critique and the Christian Blueprint for Domestication"
+title:  "The Christian Slave Morality: Christianity as Psychological Warfare and the Domestication of Western Man"
 date:   2018-08-11 09:00:00 +0200
 updated: 2024-07-11 19:46:50 +0200
 category: blog
 ---

-The Christian Slave Morality: Nietzsche's Critique and the Christian Blueprint for Domestication
+The Christian Slave Morality: Christianity as Psychological Warfare and the Domestication of Western Man

 By Ralph Perrier

+A Book in Two Volumes

 "Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 For I have come to turn a man against his father, a daughter against her mother..." -- Matthew 10:34-36